rylanharper/nitrogen/README.md

 ## 📖 Documentation

 > [!TIP]
-> Make sure to read through the documentation to learn how to configure your Shopify store to work with Nitrogen.
+> Read through the documentation to learn how to configure your Shopify store to work with Nitrogen.
 This setup process will take approximately 10-15 minutes.

 [Nitrogen documentation](https://nitrogendocs.netlify.app/)